edalorzo/fundamental-programming/README.rst

     account.withdrawMoney(withdrawal.getAmount()); //Uh oh! account may be null }

-However, if we change our repository method to return an ``Optional`` object, it makes it harder for the developer to use the returned value without having to recognize the possibility that the optional is empty and, it this case, force the developer to address that particular scenario by throwing an exception.
-Something it was overlooked in the previous snippet.
+However, if we change our repository method to return an ``Optional`` object, it makes it harder for the developer to use the returned value without having to recognize the possibility that the optional might be empty and, it this case, force the developer to address that particular scenario by throwing an exception.
+Something that was overlooked in the previous snippet.

 .. code-block:: java